csgcmai/lqp_face/ReadMe.txt

-On successful completion computed features can be located in directory 'odir/features', whereas learned models on different feature types with different parameters can be located 'odir/features/data'.
+On successful completion computed features can be located in directory 'odir/features', whereas learned models on different feature types with different parameters can be located in 'odir/features/data'.
 Learned models are numpy binary files and can be loaded into python by calling load function of numpy.
 Apart from config.py, there are other example configuration files that can be found in the same directory.